Writer, Player, Keen Observer, Performer

 Press Quotes and Mentions

 "Marc Douglas Berardo writes songs that are witty without being superficial, intelligent without being ponderous, fun without being silly.
 He performs them with an infectious verve.
-On top of that, he doesn¹t seem to have the slightest idea of just how good he is” David Olney, Americana Pioneer, Nashville, TN
+On top of that, he doesn¹t seem to have the slightest idea of just how good he is” David Olney, Legendary Songwriter and Performer, Nashville, TN

 "High quality story-telling picking and playing."
 Rob Ellen - The Medicine Show Radio Moose Mobile, U.K.